Methamphetamine Detox Services at Icarus

 - Access to a healthy diet planned by specialists to promote vitality and recovery

 What Happens After Meth Detox?

 After meth detox, individuals can enter some form of a meth addiction treatment program.
-This is the next logical step in the process of recovery.
+This is the next logical step in the process of drug addiction recovery.

 It’s recommended that treatment begins immediately after detox while the process is still fresh in the mind of the user.
 The negative feelings associated with detox and the withdrawal process are used as motivation during treatment and a clear recollection of this process for it to be effective.